These Greek chicken kabobs are tender, juicy, and infused with a flavorful marinade made in as little as one hour before the meat hits the grill!

 I use chicken breast for these Greek chicken kabobs which keeps it nice and lean.
 The few simple fresh ingredients that go into the Greek chicken marinade are all it takes to keep this chicken light, healthy, and super tasty!

 Why We Love Greek Kabobs

 - Easy.
 If there’s one thing I appreciate about grilling, it’s that it’s basically effortless.
-Marinate, grill, eat.
+Marinate, grill, and eat.
 That’s it!

 - Flavor.
 Lemon and garlic on their own are both flavor powerhouses but together, they’re even better.
-Plus add in some herbs and a bit of seasoning, and it’s basically why people don’t hesitate to ask for seconds.
+Plus add some herbs and a bit of seasoning, and it’s basically why people don’t hesitate to ask for seconds.

 - Fun.
 Because who doesn’t love food on a stick?!